 I love a good cheese ball.
-They are one of my favorite appetizers, mainly because I enjoy eating them and because they can be whipped up so quickly—often just a few minutes!
+They are one of my favorite Christmas appetizers, not only to eat but because they can be whipped up so quickly—often just a few minutes!
 I usually just make the regular size, but this time around I thought it would be fun to make them into mini appetizers.

 Who doesn’t love mini cheese ball bites, especially when they are loaded with bacon?
 You can’t go wrong with ranch and bacon, it is such a delicious flavor combination.
-Not only are they delicious in this recipe, but also in bacon ranch deviled eggs and my chex crusted bacon ranch cheese ball.
+Not only are they delicious in this recipe, but also in bacon ranch deviled eggs and bacon ranch cheddar dip.

 I’m telling you, these little appetizers are just so yummy!
 And the green onions add a perfect fresh flavor.
 I love the crunch of pecans on the outside, but you could roll them in more bacon, or even fresh parsley.